ScienceDirect API in R#

 by Michael T. Moen

-Please check with your institution for their Text and Data Mining Agreement with Elsevier.
+This tutorial content is intended to help facilitate academic research.
+Please check your institution for their Text and Data Mining or related License Agreement with Elsevier.

 These recipe examples were tested on February 7, 2025.